MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/match.rst

 -------
 .. _sec.match.cmd:

-The attribute :literal:`command` (default: :literal:`nil`) must be a *callable* :literal:`(e)` that will be invoked with the matching environment as first argument during the optimization, right after the update of the :ref:`variables <sec.match.var>` to their new values, and before the evaluation of the :ref:`constraints <par.match.cst>` and the :ref:`objective <sec.match.obj>` function. (default: :literal:`nil`).
+The attribute :literal:`command` (default: :const:`nil`) must be a *callable* :literal:`(e)` that will be invoked with the matching environment as first argument during the optimization, right after the update of the :ref:`variables <sec.match.var>` to their new values, and before the evaluation of the :ref:`constraints <par.match.cst>` and the :ref:`objective <sec.match.obj>` function. (default: :const:`nil`).

 .. code-block::

 	command = function or nil

 The value returned by :literal:`command` is passed as the first argument to all constraints.
-If this return value is :literal:`nil`, the :literal:`match` command considers the current iteration as invalid.
+If this return value is :const:`nil`, the :literal:`match` command considers the current iteration as invalid.
 Depending on the selected method, the optimizer can start a new iteration or stop.

-A typical :literal:`command` definition for matching optics is a function that calls a :literal:`twiss` command [#f1]_ :
+A typical :literal:`command` definition for matching optics is a function that calls a :var:`twiss` command [#f1]_ :

 .. code-block::

 	command := mchklost( twiss { twiss-attributes } )

-where the function :literal:`mchklost` surrounding the :literal:`twiss` command checks if the returned :literal:`mtable` (i.e. the twiss table) has lost particles and returns :literal:`nil`\ instead:
+where the function :literal:`mchklost` surrounding the :var:`twiss` command checks if the returned :literal:`mtable` (i.e. the twiss table) has lost particles and returns :const:`nil`\ instead:

 .. code-block::